ijzerbroot/plants/README.md

 # Doerak keyboard layout

+# Kept around for archiving.
+I am now using KAEHI

 A modification of Dvorak that is more comfortable for words like `ls, ps -efl, select from, create, insert, delete, update` (for me at least).
 This layout increases my comfort for statements that I often do in a hurry.
 I dislike overloading my right pinky and using the bottom row and number row (for -, _ and =).
 Regular Dvorak and Colemak lead to either one or the other of those issues for me.